 Slurp watermelon.
 Plunge in the pool.
 Ooh and ahh over fireworks.
 But first take a moment to read the most cherished words in American history.

-Don’t you love it when the Fourth of July falls on a Friday!
+Don’t you love it when the Fourth of July falls on a Friday or a Monday!
 Three-day weekends can’t be beat.
 It’s a great time to take a break from hectic work schedules and rigorous online studies, and have fun with family and friends.

 How do you celebrate?
 Do you host a family cook-out or head to the local park?